 Main points of ESC Opinion Commission position The Committee favours the safeguard system provided the effectiveness of the veterinary control measures is increased and arrangements made for emergencies.
 The Committees Opinion broadly approves the Commission proposal.

-6. Agricultural prices 1990-91 COM(89) 660 final - DG VI - Mr Mac Sharry

-Main points of ESC Opinion Commission position The Committee stresses the concern shown by farmers at the decline in agricultural incomes.
+6. Agricultural prices 1990-91 COM(89) 660 final - DG VI - Mr M 1ac Sharry Main points of ESC Opinion Commission position The Committee stresses the concern shown by farmers at the decline in agricultural incomes.
 The Commission has taken note of the Ministers' decision.
 The Opinion stresses: (a) the question of co-responsibility levies which, it feels, should be chan- nelled to new uses of products; (b) the danger of these proposals weak- ening the Community's negotiating posi- tion within GATT.

-7. Farm structures - set-aside COM(89) 597 final - DG VI - Mr Mac Sharry

-Main points of ESC Opinion Commission position The Committee shows little enthusiasm for the set-aside scheme.
-While not con- demning the measure, it does not con- sider it very effective or in the interests of agriculture.
+7. Farm structures - set-aside COM(89) 597 final - DG VI - Mr M lac Sharry Main points of ESC Opinion Commission position The Committee shows little enthusiasm The Commission has taken note of the for the set-aside scheme.
+While not condemning the measure, it does not consider it very effective or in the interests of agriculture.

 The Commission has taken note of the Committee's comments with a view to their possible inclusion in a forthcoming report.

-8. Aid for small cotton producers COM(89) 611 - DG VI - Mr Mac Sharry
+8. Aid for small cotton producers COM(89) 611 --- DG VI --- Mr Mac Sharry